 My husband Tim, an avid sports fan and outdoorsman, works in the transportation field.
-Elianne, my eldest, works with the Center for Popular Democracy focusing on fair wages and work place issues.
-Louisa is the baker at the newly re-opened Lexington in St. Paul and my son Elie, a graduate of St. Anthony High School, works as an assistant to Hennepin County Commissioner Marion Greene.
+Elianne, my eldest, works at Take Action Minnesota focusing on racial and economic equity across Minnesota.
+Louisa is the Chef de cuisine at Stewart’s in St. Paul and my son Elie, a graduate of St. Anthony High School, works as an assistant to Hennepin County Commissioner Marion Greene.

 Through my family and work, I know that when we worked together, everyone benefits.
 I have wholeheartedly applied these life lessons to civic leadership and community engagement.
 I am an educator and have a passion for learning.
 I have worked in the public education system for over 20 years, first in inner city schools in Minneapolis as Library Media Specialist and currently at Robbinsdale Middle School.
 I was a finalist for Teacher of the Year in 2014, having been nominated by my peers for my leadership, dedication, and ability to build trustworthy relationships with staff and students.
 I am a proud member of Education Minnesota and the Robbinsdale Federation of Teachers, I have served as a building union steward and participated in the process of teachers negotiations.
 I was also chosen to participate in leadership training through the University of Minnesota’s Union Leadership Program, and have served on the Education Advisory Committee with the Minneapolis Regional Labor Federation.